 An introduction to Vinyasa Yoga in Toronto

 There are several aspects to achieving a state of Flow – going to a Vinyasa yoga class doesn’t automatically get you there (we wish).
 The first is a match in the level of challenge versus your level of skill.
-If the class is too easy, we get bored; if the class is too hard, we get frustrated.
-Keep in mind that the class level is not entirely dependent on the sequence the teacher is leading; it also has to do with how you challenge yourself to focus on certain aspects of the practice.
-The teacher could guide a fairly simple sequence, and experienced practitioners would be expected to focus on refining each pose, matching breath to movement, and staying present, while beginners might be primarily focused on following the flow of the class and keeping their breath even.
+If the class is too easy, we get bored; if the course is too hard, we get frustrated.
+Remember that the class level is not entirely dependent on the sequence the teacher is leading; it also has to do with how you challenge yourself to focus on specific aspects of the practice.
+The teacher could guide a relatively simple sequence, and experienced practitioners would be expected to focus on refining each pose, matching breath to movement, and staying present.
+In contrast, beginners might be primarily focused on following the Flow of the class and keeping their breath even.

 The second and third aspects of Flow are clear goals and immediate feedback.
-What these translate to in a Vinyasa yoga class are clear instructions so you know exactly what you’re supposed to do and feedback in the form of alignment cues and adjustments.
-Feedback can also come in the form of self-adjustment depending on the feeling of the pose for those who have been practicing for longer.
-There are other aspects of Flow, but these are the primary ones that we focus on in an Vinyasa class.
+These translate to in a Vinyasa yoga class are clear instructions, so you know exactly what you’re supposed to do and feedback in alignment cues and adjustments.
+Feedback can also come in the form of self-adjustment, depending on the feeling of the pose for those who have been practicing for longer.
+There are other aspects of Flow, but these are the primary ones that we focus on in a Vinyasa class.

 This practice can be very challenging in the hot room, especially for beginner yogis.
-In a Vinyasa yoga class, we typically do not spend more than five breaths in a single pose, so there is not a lot of time to spend exploring how each pose is set up and aligned.
+In a Vinyasa yoga class, we typically do not spend more than five breaths in a single pose, so there is not much time to explore how each pose is set up and aligned.
 Some teachers may incorporate movement within each pose as well as between poses: for example, you may be moving your arms with your breath in a Warrior pose rather than staying completely still.